Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 ### Visualizing the results

 PinCFlow uses parallel HDF5 to write simulation data.
-By default, the path to the output file is `pincflow_output.h5` (from the directory in which the run script is executed).
+By default, the path to the output file is `pincflow_output.h5`.
 This may be changed by setting the parameter `output_file` of the namelist `output` accordingly.
 The dimensions of most output fields are (in order) $\widehat{x}$ (zonal axis), $\widehat{y}$ (meridional axis), $\widehat{z}$ (axis orthogonal to the vertical coordinate surfaces) and $t$ (time).
 Ray-volume property fields differ slightly in that they have an additional (spectral) dimension in front and a vertical dimension that includes the first ghost layer below the surface.
 To specify which fields are to be written, set the parameters `output_variables`, `save_ray_volumes` and `prepare_restart` of the namelist `output` accordingly (more details are given in the "Reference" section of the documentation).

 For the visualization of simulation results, we recommend using [Makie.jl](https://docs.makie.org/stable/) with the CairoMakie backend.
-CairoMakie is a weak dependency of PinCFlow and thus needs to be installed separately (`import Pkg; Pkg.add("CairoMakie")`) A function that configures Makie to use a customized theme, as well as one that facilitates the generation of symmetric contour plots, are exported by `PinCFlow` if CairoMakie is loaded.
+CairoMakie is a weak dependency of PinCFlow and thus needs to be installed separately (`using Pkg; Pkg.add("CairoMakie")`).
+A function that configures Makie to use a customized theme, as well as one that facilitates the generation of symmetric contour plots, are exported by `PinCFlow` if CairoMakie is loaded.
 The script

 ```julia
 # examples/visualization/periodic_hill.jl